List of 40 Famous Forests in India to visit

 Read Different Types of Tourism | Globally Accepted

 Within the flute district of Pilibhit resides the 46th tiger reserve of India.
-It’s a border between India and Nepal.
-The forest is mainly moist deciduous, characterized by tall Sal trees and grasslands with River Ghagra and River Sharda encompassing the area.
+It’s the border between India and Nepal.
+The forest is mainly moist deciduous, characterised by tall Sal trees and grasslands, with the River Ghagra and the River Sharda encompassing the area.

 The tiger reserve comprises nearly 23% of the total landmass of this district.
 This area was reserved for timber collection before turning into a tiger reserve in 2014.